NUST Seeks Donations For Gazas Emergency Relief Efforts - UrduPoint

 NUST Seeks Donations For Gaza's Emergency Relief Efforts

-The National University of Science and Technology (NUST), maintaining its previous tradition of carrying out relief efforts for those in distress, has started collecting donations for Gaza's emergency relief efforts
+The National University of Science and Technology (NUST), maintaining its previous tradition of carrying out relief efforts for those in distress, is actively collecting donations for Gaza's emergency relief efforts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Oct, 2023) The National University of Science and Technology (NUST), maintaining its previous tradition of carrying out relief efforts for those in distress, has started collecting donations for Gaza's emergency relief efforts.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Oct, 2023) The National University of Science and Technology (NUST), maintaining its previous tradition of carrying out relief efforts for those in distress, is actively collecting donations for Gaza's emergency relief efforts.

 The university has urged the public to join its efforts to support this noble cause by extending donations and helping bring relief to those in need.
 The generous contributions of people can make a significant difference, it stated.